The cheapest price is not always the cheapest choice

 Avoid these mistakes

-Most bad buying decisions come from a few repeat mistakes, not from a lack of information.
+Most weak buying decisions come from a few repeat mistakes rather than from a lack of information.

-This is the biggest mistake.
-A cheaper machine can still be the poorer value choice if it costs more to run or suits your home less well.
+This is the most common mistake.
+A cheaper machine can still be the poorer value option if the real ownership picture is weaker.

 FAQ